 Mohd Mukhlis Bin Abu Bakar

-Mukhlis Abu Bakar is Associate Professor at the National Institute of Education, Nanyang Technological University.
+Mukhlis Abu Bakar is an Associate Professor at the National Institute of Education, Nanyang Technological University.
 He obtained his MA and PhD from the University of Wales, Bangor, UK.
 His current research interests lie in the fields of bilingualism, biliteracy, and literacy learning, and span the domains of home, school and faith.

 Rhoda Myra Garces-Bacsal is an Assistant Professor at the National Institute of Education, Nanyang Technological University in Singapore.
 She is the Co-Coordinator of the Diploma in Special Education and the Professional Development Leader of the Early Childhood and Special Needs Education Academic Group.
 She manages the vibrant website gatheringbooks.org